Protect children from harmful material and people on the Internet

 Protect them in games

 Many children and adults play online games.
-Just like the Internet children should know not to give out any personal information to other players or participate in any trading of in-game items for in-game services or real life personal information.
+Just like the Internet children should not give out any personal information to other players or trade in-game items for in-game services or real life personal information.